dankamongmen/notcurses/CODE_OF_CONDUCT.md

             **THIS DOCUMENT MUST BE COPIED IN TRIPLICATE**

-* One copy must be posted in a place visible to all workers
+* One copy shall be posted in a place visible to all workers.
-* One copy must be locked in a safe of at least TRTL30x6/European Grade 5 safe or strongroom at the EN 1143-1 level.
+* One copy shall be locked in a safe of at least TRTL30x6/European Grade 5 strength, or a strongroom at the EN 1143-1 level.
     No one may see this copy.
-* One copy must be sent to that place of which we must not speak.
+* One copy shall be sent to that place of which we must not speak.

           **THE HOLDER OF THIS DOCUMENT IS A LICENSED POPE**